WELCOME

 TRAD ROMP WKND

-Think of it as a mini-folk festival.
-The Trad Romp Wknd holds forth at the Foundry Theater in Yellow Springs, October 24, 25 and 26, 2025.
+It was a mini-folk festival when the Trad Romp Wknd held forth at the Foundry Theater in Yellow Springs, October 24, 25 and 26.

 ASHOKAN FIDDLE & DANCE